ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/cmsis-dsp/cmsis-dsp-tests.md

 # Do not modify these elements
 layout: "learningpathall"
 ---
 The [CMSIS-DSP tests](https://github.com/ARM-software/CMSIS-DSP/blob/main/Testing) are publicly available, and are used for validation of the library.
-They can be run on the [Corstone-300](https://developer.arm.com/Processors/Corstone-300) Fixed Virtual Platform (FVP).
+They can be run on the [Corstone reference design](https://www.arm.com/products/silicon-ip-subsystems/), for example [Corstone-300](https://developer.arm.com/Processors/Corstone-300) Fixed Virtual Platform (FVP).

 These tests are primarily for Arm internal use, but users can replicate if they wish.
 Else proceed to the [next step](/learning-paths/microcontrollers/cmsis-dsp/_review/).